JvanKatwijk/qt-dab/README.md

 Introduction
 ------------------------------------------------------------------

-**Qt-DAB-2.7** is an implementation of a DAB decoder for use on Linux and Windows based PC's, including some ARM based boards, such as the Raspberry PI, both 2 and 3.
+**Qt-DAB-3.0** is an implementation of a DAB decoder for use on Linux and Windows based PC's, including some ARM based boards, such as the Raspberry PI, both 2 and 3.

-Some other programs are derived from Qt-DAB, a "light" version **dabradio**, an SDRPlay-specific version **sdrplayDab**, a command-line based version and a stand-alone server version **dab-server**.
+Some other programs are derived from the sources of Qt-DAB, a "light" version **dabradio**, an SDRPlay-specific version **sdrplayDab**, a command-line based version and a stand-alone server version **dab-server**.
 The versions with a GUI are implemented in C++, using the Qt framework for the implementation of the GUI.
 The command-line version dab-cmdline and the dab-server are implemented using C++, and do not depend on Qt.

 The **dab-server** can be installed to run as a "service" on an RPI, with control - over a bluetooth connection - from an "app" on an Android tablet.